 \subsection{Linear System}

 First we perform a verification of an unknown linear system with dynamics

-and regions of interest with labels $D$ and $O$ as shown in Figure~\ref{fig:boundeduntil-verification}.
+and regions of interest with labels $D$ and $O$ as shown in Fig.~\ref{fig:boundeduntil-verification}.
 The PCTL formula is $\Spec=\Pr_{\geq0.95} [\neg O~\UntilOp~D]$, which states that a path initializing at an initial state does not visit $O$ until $D$ is reached with a probability of at least 95\%.
-The verification result using the known dynamics is shown in Figure~\ref{fig:true-boundeduntil-1step}, which provides a basis for comparing the results of the learning-based approach.
+The verification result using the known dynamics is shown in Fig.~\ref{fig:true-boundeduntil-1step}, which provides a basis for comparing the results of the learning-based approach.
 This baseline shows the initial states that belong to $\Qyes$, $\Qno$, and the indeterminate set $\Qposs$.
 Some states belong to $\Qposs$ due to the discretization, and subsets of $\Qposs$ either satisfy or violate $\Spec$.
-Figure~\ref{fig:true-boundeduntil-1step} asserts that most discrete states ideally belong to either $\Qyes$ or $\Qno$.
+Fig.~\ref{fig:true-boundeduntil-1step} asserts that most discrete states ideally belong to either $\Qyes$ or $\Qno$.

-The verification results of the unknown system with various dataset sizes are shown in Figures \ref{fig:example100-boundeduntil-1step}-\ref{fig:example2000-boundeduntil-1step}.
+The verification results of the unknown system with various dataset sizes are shown in Fig.~\ref{fig:example100-boundeduntil-1step} to Fig.~\ref{fig:example2000-boundeduntil-1step}.
 With 100 data points, the learning error dominates the quality of the verification result as compared to the baseline.
-Nevertheless, even with such a small dataset (used to learn $f$), the framework is able to identify a subset of states belonging to $\Qyes$ and $\Qno$ as shown in Figure~\ref{fig:example100-boundeduntil-1step}.
-Figures~\ref{fig:example500-boundeduntil-1step} and \ref{fig:example2000-boundeduntil-1step} show these regions growing when using 500 and 2000 datapoints respectively.
+Nevertheless, even with such a small dataset (used to learn $f$), the framework is able to identify a subset of states belonging to $\Qyes$ and $\Qno$ as shown in Fig.~\ref{fig:example100-boundeduntil-1step}.
+Figs.~\ref{fig:example500-boundeduntil-1step} and \ref{fig:example2000-boundeduntil-1step} show these regions growing when using 500 and 2000 datapoints respectively.
 The set of indeterminate states, $\Qposs$, begins to converge to the baseline result but the rate at which it does slows with larger datasets.
 The computation times for the datasets with 100, 500, and 2000 points were 2.9, 10.3, and 140 seconds, respectively.